 Undertaking such large-scale projects will require an environmental impact assessment which in turn should stipulate public participation and dialogue.
-Moreover, the local environmental impact assessment which in turn should stipulate public participation and dialogue.
+Moreover, the local environmental agencies can come forward to magnify the benefits of such a facility to help in gaining support from its beneficiaries.